abhishekm47/abhishekm47/README.md

 👋 Hi, I’m @abhishekm47

-“love to code and contribute for a better world” ❤️🌎

 Tech enthusiasts and aspiring entrepreneur who holds a particular passion for the intersection of business development and emerging technologies.
 I am constantly exploring innovative ways to solve real world problems and improve existing solutions.
 I genuinely enjoy working with people, taking risks and designing new products.